 4.2.5 Reporting

-This climate change adaptation strategy will be reviewed annually, and any necessary updates will be made.
-The Council and city-wide climate change adaptation strategies will each be published biennially and will detail the results of engagement and risk analysis.
+The climate change adaptation strategy will be reviewed annually, and any necessary updates will be made.
+The climate change adaptation strategies will each be published biennially and detail the results of engagement and risk analyses.

 4.3 Governance